nirotheowl/ProtoKernel/README.md

-A 64-bit custom kernel for experimental purposes.
+This project is a 64-bit experimental kernel intended to be run on ARMv8 and RISC-V targets.

 ## Prerequisites